 If market forces produce one or more players who can collaborate in countries like Denmark, Sweden, Norway and Finland, it will undoubtedly provide Amazon with competition – which is for the good of consumers.

 One thing remains clear.
 The Amazon ship is still sailing (slowly) into Scandinavia.

-So how can you prepare for Amazon Prime day?
+So how can you get started as an effective Amazon seller?

 Set up Amazon Ads

 Prime Day is going to be bringing a lot of traffic to the site - with 89 million users last year.

 So, as with any sales channel, it's about giving yourself the best chance to get noticed by boosting the visibility of your products.
 Running Amazon ads gives you the opportunity to do just this.

 If targeted correctly, sponsored product ads can help you to reach you audience for the right search-queries in prominent positions.
 Get more info on Amazon Ads here.

 Sponsored Brand Ads are also keyword-targeted, PPC ads they appear for relevant search results.
 As seen in the image above, they let brands display multiple products in the same ad.